The Importance of a User-Friendly Website

 But this element is far more complex than it seems.

+Although hints have been made about it, it is unclear whether this is a ranking factor for Google.
 Ahrefs did a great job covering everything you need to know about Dwell Time, so if you’re looking for a great resource, check out their post.

 Page Speed

-This metric measures how fast the content on your page loads, and you can evaluate it using Google’s PageSpeed Insights.
+Page speed is a critical aspect of a user-friendly website.
+This metric measures how fast your page’s content loads and you can evaluate it using Google’s PageSpeed Insights.

 It is well known that page speed is one of the most important ranking factors for every search engine, not only for Google.
 And for a good reason.
 People don’t want to wait around for more than 3 seconds.